ehmatthes/dsd-railway/README.md

 Configuration-only deployment
 ---

+The following instructions set up a Postgres database.
+If you want to use SQLite instead, see [these instructions](tmp_docs/config_only_sqlite.md).

 - Install the [Railway CLI](https://docs.railway.com/guides/cli)
 - Choose a name for your deployed project, and use it everywhere you see `<project-name>` Run the following commands:
 ```sh